Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Credit: Casa Isabel

-Located right on Carrera 11, the Casa Isabel also fits the bill for being close to the action but far away from any potential noise.
+Located right on Carrera 11, the Casa Isabel is also close to the action but far away from potential noise.

 The best part of this hotel is its breakfast.
-Besides the mouth-watering flavors, you also get to experience it on the rooftop terrace, with a fantastic view of the neighborhood and the city.
+In addition to the mouth-watering flavors, you can experience it on the rooftop terrace, with a fantastic view of the neighborhood and the city.

 The rooms are also very nice, but be careful not to pick the cheapest option, as this will give you a tiny room with no windows.
 So, unless that’s what you are looking for, spend a little extra for a higher room category.